Symmons Plains Raceway: Lap records

-From 1980 to 2021, Alfredo Costanzo held the outright race lap record by setting a time of 50.16 seconds with Lola T430 Formula 5000.
-The closest anyone had come since 1980 was British driver James Winslow who set a time of 50.5036 seconds on 1 April 2012 while driving a Dallara F307.
+From 1980 to 2021, Alfredo Costanzo held the outright race lap record by setting a time of 0:50.16 seconds with Lola T430 Formula 5000.
+The closest anyone had come since 1980 was British driver James Winslow who set a time of 0:50.5036 seconds on 1 April 2012 while driving a Dallara F307.

 Then, that outright lap record was broken in 2021 by driver Joey Mawson.
 Driving a Ligier JS F3-S5000, the Australian driver set a time of 0:49.7242 seconds.
 In 2022, the record was improved again by himself, by setting a time of 0:48.5598 seconds.

 The 'Tassie Tin Tops' category included below is a combined closed car category not built to any specific set of regulations, it usually runs at major national meetings bringing together a collection of vehicles that usually compete in specific categories at Tasmanian State Championship race meetings, it usually includes Sports Sedans, Improved Production and Sports GT category vehicles.

-The official race lap records at Symmons Plains Raceway are listed as:
+As of May 2025, the fastest official race lap records at Symmons Plains Raceway are listed as: